Use the Classic Interface Editor

 To add a component

-1. On the right-hand side, from the list of Components, drag the desired component and drop it where it should appear in the page.
+On the right side, from the list of Components, drag the desired component and drop it where it should appear on the page.
 You can always move the component later.

-2. In the panel that appears, configure the required component settings, and then click OK.
+In the panel that appears, configure the required component settings, and then click Ok.

 The component is added and automatically selected in edit mode.

-Any search interface component you can add through drag-and-drop can be moved in the same fashion.
+Any search interface component you can add by dragging can be moved in the same fashion.

 Moving a dynamic facet